 Skip to Content

-These scholarships are available to first year agriculture and horticulture students.
+There are many scholarships available to first year agriculture and horticulture students.

-Please note: Applications open three months before the listed closing date.
-No information about the scholarship criteria is available before this time on the Massey website.
+Please note: Applications only open three months before the listed closing date.

 These scholarships are designed to assist students of high academic calibre to undertake a Bachelors degree that will provide them with the education and training to support the sustainable development of the NZ Dairy Industry.
-There are 50 of these scholarships given out each year, and studying towards a Bachelor of AgriScience or Bachelor of Science in agriculture at Massey University makes students eligible for these scholarships.
-Bachelor of AgriCommerce students will also be considered.
-Successful applicants get their university fees paid for each year for the rest of their degree, so each scholarship is worth about $5500 annually.
+There are 50 of these scholarships given out each year, and studying towards an undergraduate degree in agriculture at Massey University (including Bachelor if AgriCommerce) makes students eligible for these scholarships.
+Successful applicants will receive about $6,200 annually for the rest of their degree.

 FMG is a leading rural insurance company in New Zealand, and is offering two scholarships each year for students starting a course in agriculture.
 Each scholarship will be worth $4000 per year for each year of their degree.
-Students enrolling for courses in agriculture either within the BAgriScience, B AgriCommerce or the BSc are eligible.
+Students enrolling for courses in agriculture or agricommerce are eligible.

 This scholarship is to encourage students from Auckland and other urban areas to undertake a degree in agriculture.
 It is worth $2000 and is open to any student from an urban background who is just starting the B AgriCommerce or agriculture option within B AgriScience degree, or the agriculture major in the Bachelor of Science degree.